 Instead of using it as a central ingredient, use it to accent dishes.
-Aged cheese is a good for this.
+Aged cheese is good for this.
 It tends to be more flavorful so you actually don't need to use very much of it.
 Such cheeses include extra-sharp or sharp cheddar, Gorgonzola, Parmesan, and Asiago.

-A number of common cheeses are widely available in reduced-fat form, including Cheddar, Monterey Jack, mozzarella, Brie, Swiss, Colby, Muenster and American.
+A number of common cheeses are widely available in the reduced-fat form, including cheddar, Monterey Jack, mozzarella, Brie, Swiss, Colby, Muenster, and American.

-Lower-fat cheeses tend to be milder in flavor, have a more rubbery texture, and have different cooking characteristics.
+Lower-fat cheeses tend to be milder in flavor, have a more rubbery texture and have different cooking characteristics.
 But don’t write them off completely.
-Some brands of reduced-fat cheese are actually very good—Cabot cheese comes to mind.
+Some brands of reduced-fat cheese are actually very good -- Cabot cheese comes to mind.

 Reduced-fat cheeses have about 6 grams of fat, with 4 grams of saturated fat.

 These cheeses work well in sandwiches and salads.
-Bags of shredded 2 percent cheese are useful substitutes for pizza toppings or for use in your favorite comfort-food dishes.
+Bags of shredded 2% cheese are useful substitutes for pizza toppings or for use in your favorite comfort-food dishes.
 They don’t melt well under direct heat, however, so avoid using them under the broiler.

 So go ahead and eat some cheese, but use it less often and more sparingly.